-Today, Loyola is a Catholic comprehensive university with approximately 6,100 undergraduate and graduate students representing two-thirds of the United States and 20 foreign countries.
-The graduate programs now comprise almost half of the student population at Loyola.
-The programs, most of which are practitioner-oriented and designed for professionals seeking a greater level of expertise and satisfaction in their careers, span a broad spectrum.
+Today, Loyola is a Catholic comprehensive university with approximately 6,000 undergraduate and graduate students representing two-thirds of the United States and 20 foreign countries.
+The University's graduate programs, most of which are practitioner-oriented and designed for professionals seeking a greater level of expertise and satisfaction in their careers, span a broad spectrum.

-Loyola's Joseph A. Sellinger, S.J., School of Business and Management offers the Master of Business Administration (MBA) and Master of Science in Finance (MSF) programs, as well as the MBA Fellows and Executive MBA programs, tailored for professionals at different levels in their careers.
+The Joseph A. Sellinger, S.J., School of Business and Management offers the Master of Business Administration (MBA), Master of Science in Finance (MSF), and Executive MBA programs tailored for professionals at different stages in their careers.
 It also offers the Emerging Leaders MBA program, designed for recent undergraduates and those with a few years of professional experience.
 The Sellinger School's 1988 accreditation (which was reaffirmed in 1999 and 2011) by AACSB International-The Association to Advance Collegiate Schools of Business reinforced its commitment to providing the best education to Baltimore's business leaders.
 The traditional MBA program began in 1967 and it, along with the Executive MBA program (established in 1973 and one of the first of its kind in the United States), has provided quality business education to the Baltimore region for several decades.

 The graduate program in psychology was established in 1968 to help prepare students to complete doctoral training in clinical or counseling psychology through a research-oriented master's program.
 Three years later, Loyola added a practitioner-based, master's-level training model to prepare students to work under the supervision of a licensed psychologist or to pursue doctoral training.
 The graduate psychology program, which trains students in both theory and skill development and offers field experiences at numerous sites throughout Baltimore, was expanded in 1996 to include a Doctor of Psychology (Psy.D.) in Clinical Psychology.
-The Psy.D. program is accredited by the American Psychological Association.
+The Psy.D. program is accredited by the American Psychological Association (APA).
 The Psychology Department also offers certificate and prelicensure enrollment options for individuals seeking to complete the requirements for the Maryland Board of Examiners' Licensed Clinical Professional Counselor (LCPC) examination.